zedlopez/ifm/Examples/Verbosity2.md

 Location: Listing rules explicitly
 RecipeLocation: Looking
 Index: Verbosity 2.
 Full-length descriptions mandatory
-Description: Making rooms give full descriptions each time we enter, even if we have visited before, and disallowing player use of BRIEF and SUPERBRIEF.
+Description: Making rooms give full descriptions each time we enter, even if we have visited before, and disallowing player use of ``brief`` and ``superbrief``.
 For: Z-Machine